Succulent Burgers: Grind Your Own With 5 Great Cuts

 If you’re looking to enrich the meaty taste of your burgers, get yourself some round steak.

-If you happen to live in Brazil or Argentina, look out for rump cover.
+If you live in Brazil or Argentina, look out for rump cover.
 This is prized for its high fat content so it works wonderfully with burgers if you are lucky enough to find this particular cut.

 You’ll often see round steak used to make pies or beef jerky.
 Why not give it a go in your next burger?